The 100,000 Genomes Project aims to improve cancer care for NHS patients. We aim to improve treatment and outcomes through personalised medicine.

-Patients who have very recently been diagnosed may be invited by their hospital doctor to take part.
-Patients who have had previous treatment, including chemotherapy or radiotherapy may also be eligible to take part, though this will depend on a number of factors and should be discussed a with clinician.
+Patients who were recently diagnosed may have been invited by their hospital doctor to take part.
+Patients who have had previous treatment, including chemotherapy or radiotherapy were also eligible to take part, though this depended on a number of factors and was discussed with clinician.

-Currently patients with the following types of cancer are being recruited nationwide:
+Patients with the following types of cancer were recruited nationwide:

 - Upper gastrointestinal (including stomach, liver, pancreas and bile duct tumours)

 For some patients, a particular treatment may be suggested based on their results, but in most cases this won’t happen.
 The main benefits are likely to be for other patients in the future.
 Read more about the results and feedback that participants can get.

 In the future, we hope other cancers will be included too as part of the NHS Genomic Medicine Service.